Internet Annoyances

 I think that, rather than paying attention to antiquated monitors, the web designers simply don't know better but to nail down absolute dimensions for everything, especially since everything can be formatted so easily with CSS.
 I am fond of CSS as a great way to customize everything, but it encourages and sometimes forces web designers to abandon the art of adaptive layouts.

-Update The font sizes are growing again, and there is an increasing trend to occupy the whole screen instead of a narrow column.
+Update The font sizes have grown immensely, and there is an increasing trend to occupy the whole screen instead of a narrow column.
 This trend was fostered by the need to support mobile devices with their lower resolutions.
 Since the programmers needed to create a special CSS for the smaller screen sizes, they had to think of new concepts of adapting the page widths, which work just as well in the opposite direction and now allow full-screen layouts.
 Actually, the current trend for images as well as navigations elements is "the bigger, the better".

 Streaming